jecki/DHParser/documentation_src/manuals/04_postprocessing.rst

           (other_literal "3.1415"))))

-Despite the early-on simplifications that have been configured by the "@disposable"- and the "@drop"-directives, the concrete-syntax-tree, is still a bit verbose.
+Despite the early-on simplifications that have been configured by the "@hide"- and the "@drop"-directives, the concrete-syntax-tree, is still a bit verbose.
 So we, furthermore define an abstract-syntax-tree-transformation::

     >>> from DHParser.transform import traverse, remove_tokens, reduce_single_child